rxantos/tubras/tools/irrb/doc/object_panel.rst

 * Add a Blender "empty" object to a scene.
 * Add a custom boolean object property to the empty object named "spawn" and set it to "True".
-* Your application code could then include code that looked for scene nodes with an attribute named "spawn" that was set to "True" and act accordingly.
+* Your application code could then include code that looks for scene nodes with an attribute named "spawn" that was set to "True" and act accordingly.